-In this article, I am going to discuss the Linq Aggregate Functions in C# with examples.
-Please read our previous article before proceeding to this article where we discussed the Reverse Method in C# with some examples.
+In this article, I am going to discuss the LINQ Aggregate Functions in C# with Examples.
+Please read our previous article before proceeding to this article where we discussed the LINQ Reverse Method in C# with Examples.
 As part of this article, we are going to discuss the following concepts.

-The Linq aggregate functions are used to group together the values of multiple rows as the input and then return the output as a single value.
-So, simple word, we can say that the aggregate function in C# is always going to return a single value.
+The LINQ Aggregate Functions are used to group together the values of multiple rows as the input and then return the output as a single value.
+So, in simple words, we can say that the aggregate function in C# is always going to return a single value.